 Minimise what you give them to cope with.

-Kids are resilient.
-Just like grown-ups.
-But in the same way a break-up can bring those resilient grown-ups to their knees, it can do the same to those resilient children.
+Kids are resilient, just like adults.
+But in the same way a break-up can bring those resilient adults to their knees, it can do the same to those resilient children.
 Resilient doesn’t mean bullet-proof.
 Separations are awful for everyone – resilience doesn’t change that.
 Kids will be confused, scared, angry and broken-hearted.
-How long they stay that way depends entirely on how the two grown-ups deal with it.
+How long they stay that way will depend on how the separation is dealt with.
 Kids will cope with the day to day changes – they’re pretty amazing like that – but any emotional wreckage they’re drawn into will fall them.

 Don’t lean on them for support.

-Kids need to know you’re the lamplight, the ladder and the leaning post for them and that you’re stable – even if you aren’t, which for periods you won’t be.
-You’re human and you’re real and it’s perfectly okay and completely normal for you to cry, complain and fall part – so go for it, but just avoid doing it in front of them.
+Children need to know you’re the lamplight, the ladder and the leaning post for them and that you’re stable – even if you aren’t, which for periods you won’t be.
+You’re human and you’re real and it’s perfectly okay and completely normal for you to cry, howl, scream, complain and fall part – so go for it, but just avoid doing it in front of them.
 It’s completely okay for them to know you’re sad, exhausted, or confused, but they also need to know that you’ve got this – even if you don’t feel as though you do for a while.
 The primary questions in their minds will be, ‘Are you okay?’ and, ‘What about me?’.
 You can be sad and okay, broken-hearted and okay, exhausted and okay – just let them know you (and they) are going to be okay.
 Let them know there are plenty of people who are looking after you, so you can look after them.
-Be their support and their comfort.
-Be the one they can cry to, complain to and fall apart in front of but don’t ask them to be that for you.
-This idea is beautifully articulated in a theory welded together by Susan Silk.
-It’s a brilliant theory – applies to everything – and if you’re interested you can read about it here.
+Be their support and their comfort, the one they can cry to, complain to and fall apart in front of, but let someone other than them be that person for you.

 If you’ve met someone else you want to be with, treat your current partner with respect, love and kindnesson the way out.

 It happens and it’s not for anyone else to judge who you fall in love with and the timing of that.
 What you will be judged on is the way you treat the person you’re with on the way out.
-Be respectful and leave the old relationship before starting a new one.
 This is important.
-You’ll be co-parents forever and you’ll want him or her on side as much as possible.
+You’ll be co-parents forever and you’ll want him or her on-side as much as possible.
 You want to minimise the conflict for the sake of the children.
 Nothing will fire conflict more than starting a relationship while you’re still in one, or while the other person you’re still with has every reason to believe in and expect your loyalty.
 Ditto for showing your new relationship to the world while the door to your previous relationship is still swinging closed.
-Being sensitive to the emotional needs or your ex, and treating him o her with respect, compassion and sensitivity on the way out.
-It’s important for all of you, especially your kids.
+Being sensitive to the emotional needs or your ex, and treating him o her with respect, compassion and sensitivity on the way out is important for all of you, especially your kids.
 Breakups are painful, and much of this will be unavoidable.
 This will ease in time as everyone adjusts to the new normal.
 The speed and ease with which this adjustment happens will be influenced by the extra (avoidable) variables that thicken the mess, such as the way you handle a new relationship in the early months of a separation.

 Love your kids more than you want to hate your partner.

 This.
 Is.
 Critical.
-Say what you want about your partner but never ever say it in front of the kids.
+Say what you want about your partner but never ever say it in front of your children.
 Similarly, don’t withhold your kids from their other parent because you are hurting or angry.
 It’s understandable that you might want to, but you will pay the price.
 There’s an abundance of research showing the devastating effects on children when one parent undermines the bond between the child and the other parent.
 The research also clearly shows how parents who denigrate the other or act to undermine the relationship between the child and the other parent have less close relationships with their children than parents who don’t do this.
 Imagine what it would be like for you if somebody said things to you about your kids.
 Then imagine how you would feel if you weren’t able to tell them to stop.
 Get it?

 Denigration by one parent of another parent is associated with less close parent-child relationships, especially with the parent who is doing the trash talking.

-Whatever you say or do to the other parent in front of your children, you may as well be doing to your kids.
+Whatever you say or do to the other parent in front of your children, you may as well be doing to those children.
 They’ll feel it just as surely as if you were.
 You probably would have fought with warrior daring once to protect your now-ex from slap talk.
 Your kids will feel the same.
 There was once a time when you thought your ex was the best person to be ‘the other most important person’ in your child’s life.
 Your views on that might have changed, and that’s completely okay, but don’t be the one to force your child down the same path.
 You can find another partner.
-They only have one mum and one dad.
-Don’t take that person away.
-Undermine their relationship and you will pay a hefty price.
-Fullstop.
+Your child only has one mum and one dad.
+Don’t be the one to take that person away.

 If you’re the parent who is struggling to hold things together in the face of a trash-talking, interfering ex, hold steady.